NaimShk07/MERN_Stack_Interview_Prep/06_Director/director.md

 4. How do you handle feedback or conflict in a team?

 - I take feedback very positively.
 I see it as a chance to learn and improve.
 If there’s ever a conflict, I prefer to communicate directly and calmly, understand the other person’s point of view, and focus on solving the problem rather than proving a point.
 I believe clear communication and mutual respect can resolve most issues quickly.

+## Techify

+1. Why do you want to join our company?

+- I want to join Techify because I really like how you focus on innovation, learning, and teamwork.
+It’s a place where I can grow my skills, learn from experienced people, and contribute to real impactful projects.

+2. What do you know about our company?

+- Techify is a fast-growing IT company known for building smart, scalable software solutions.
+I like that you value self-development, innovation, and client success — that’s the kind of culture I want to be part of.

+3. What kind of work environment do you thrive in?

+- I do best in a positive and collaborative environment where everyone supports each other and shares ideas.
+From what I’ve seen, Techify really values teamwork and learning — and that matches perfectly with how I like to work.

 ## Decision-Making & Ownership